satellitecomponent/Neurite/README.md

       <pre><code>const neuralAPI = neuralApiPrompt();
 console.log(neuralAPI);</code></pre>
       <p>The current Neural API documentation will display in your call history for the function calling panel as well as in your browser console.</p>
       <p>There will be more information on this soon.
-This is a new feature in initial release.</p>
+This is a new feature in the initial release.</p>
     </td>
   </tr>
 </table>

-## `Future of Neurite`

-### [Neurite](https://satellitecomponent.github.io/Neurite/) is a recursive environment for thought.
-The project combines fractals, mind-mapping, and ai to enable an experimental, yet powerful playground for research, code generation, writing, learning, and visualizing connections.
-🚧 `Neurite is in active development.` 🚧
+## Join the Conversation
 See our contributing guidelines [here](https://github.com/satellitecomponent/Neurite/tree/local-ai).

-Special thanks to [Flowbite](https://flowbite.com/) for the svg icons.
-🚧
+If you are a developer who is interested in contributing to this project, contact us at contactdendrite@gmail.com or visit our  [discord](https://discord.gg/6fdmDF8SmT) 🔗

 ## `Gallery`

-If you are a developer who is interested in contributing to this project, contact us at contactdendrite@gmail.com or visit our  [discord](https://discord.gg/6fdmDF8SmT) 🔗

 <p align="center">
     <img src="https://github.com/satellitecomponent/Neurite/assets/129367899/87816cad-1151-4f1a-8c66-ba5a5bd0b81e" alt="whyfractals3" width="70%">